-Diamond is a pet food brand that was founded in 1970 and is now one of the largest pet food manufacturers in the world.
+Diamond is a pet food brand that was founded in 1970 by brothers-in-law Gary Schell and Richard Kampeter and is now one of the largest pet food manufacturers in the world.

-Diamond recipes are available for purchase at thousands of retail stores across the United States and worldwide.
-In addition, you can purchase Diamond recipes online at popular pet food websites like Chewy, Amazon, and Petflow.
+For those looking to get ahold of Diamond recipes, they are available for purchase at thousands of retail stores across the United States and worldwide.

 Diamond Product Range